 Neglect or Abandonment

 Legally, “neglect” can come in many different forms.
-It can include a lack of nutrition, poor hygiene, and so on.
+It can include a lack of nutrition, poor hygiene, etc.

 Abandonment is simply leaving the child alone with no supervision.
 This is not taking a quick trip to the grocery store and leaving a capable 11-year-old equipped with a cellphone.
 Abandonment is dropping kids off on the side of the road or simply leaving them alone for days.